SoWiEee/AstroBlog/README.md

 | `pnpm astro ...`           | Run CLI commands like `astro add`, `astro check`    |
 | `pnpm astro --help`        | Get help using the Astro CLI                        |

-## ✏️ Contributing

-Check out the [Contributing Guide](https://github.com/saicaca/fuwari/blob/main/CONTRIBUTING.md) for details on how to contribute to this project.

 ## 📄 License